sabasabo/urlBot/README.md

-# urlBot
+# url Telegrm Bot on Heroku.
-bot to remove parameters from url link
+A Telegram bot to remove parameters from url link.